1908 NSWRFL season: Touring parties

 The 1907–08 All Golds arrived back in Australia on 9 April.
-They spread themselves around the eight clubs that were preparing for the season and helped advise them on the rules of rugby league.
+They spread themselves around the eight clubs that were preparing for the season.
+They helped advise them on the rules of rugby league.
 The team watched the first round of the competition before heading to Newcastle and playing the first game of rugby league in that city.
 They then played matches against New South Wales and Australia before heading north to Queensland.
 The final test was held on 6 June and Australia defeated New Zealand 14–9 for their first test win.

 A New Zealand Māori side had arrived in Sydney in the first week of June and watched the All Golds' final test.
 They played four matches in New South Wales before also heading north to Queensland.
 On their return they played three more matches, including one against Australia, before financial and legal disputes ended the tour.